alicamdal/motor_controller_usv/README.md

 # Motor Controller Scripts for USV
-This repo contains motor controller scripts of the USV that is mentioned in here.
+This repo contains motor controller scripts of the USV that is mentioned [here](https://github.com/alicamdal/yolov5_object_detection).
 BLDC motors are connected to Arduino Nano board.
 ESC class for the control can be found under folder called "motorController".
 ## Installing Libraries
 Control device is Xbox One Controller.
 This gamepad's data can be readable with input library.
 ```